11 Top-Rated Day Trips from Bangkok

 Today, this quiet rural area is best known for being a lush getaway for Bangkokians but also as the oldest Mon people settlement in Thailand.
 The Mon people are an ethnic group from Myanmar with strong ties to Thailand.

 Koh Kret hosts a major weekend market, where crafters congregate to sell hand-thrown terra-cotta pots, one of the island's most popular wares.
-The market is also a great place to try traditional Mon dishes, including savory-sweet snacks and nor galah, made by deep-frying a local aquatic vegetable.
+The market is also a great place to visit to try traditional Mon dishes, including savory-sweet snacks and nor galah, made by deep-frying a local aquatic vegetable.

 The island is also home to the Kwan Aman Pottery Museum, where you can learn about the history of Mon terra-cotta ceramics, and to Wat Paramaiyikawat, famous for its leaning pagoda roof.
 There are also many great trails on the island, which can be explored on a bicycle for a relaxing day out.